Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 To be prepared for this course, we recommend that you have:

-• Some experience and knowledge in information technology
+• some experience and knowledge in information technology

-• A strong interest in information technology and data engineering
+• a strong interest in information technology and data engineering

-• Computer and digital literacy
+• computer and digital literacy

-• A background in information technology
+• a background in information technology.

 You do not require an ATAR score for entry into this course.